nitad54448/yappari-5-1/README.md

 ### Zr, -Zi
 This panel shows a Nyquist plot, which is a standard way to visualize impedance data.
 The scale on the graph will adjust automatically based on the data, with the same axis range for the imaginary part and real part.
 However, if you want to manually set a specific range, you need to disable the Auto-axis feature by right clicking on the graph and directly change the ranges.
 Some other standard graphic functions are available in the top left "palette" such as zoom in, zoom out... etc. All graphic panels will plot experimental and simulated data (if any) of selected datasets.
 You can change the plot colors, style, etc.... by clicking on the label; the changes in this graph will affect all the other graphs, except for DRT.
 You can mask or delete some outlier points by zooming in and use the commands _Action_/_Mask points active datasets_ or _Action_/_Delete points active datasets_.
 Points that are in that range are removed from all active datasets.
 When masking some points they will not appear in graphs and not be used in calculations.
 Unlike the _Delete points_ you can Unmask points.
 The number of plots can be selected by the user, see Max Plots on __Parameters__ page.
 Note that, because of space limitations, only the first 24 plots will have legends.
 But you can plot as many datasets as you want (I tried 3700 datasets, see the tutorials, it is possible but slow to plot them and I wonder why you'd want to plot that many).
+You can select among the 24 legends which plot to show or hide (this is independent of the Max Plots parameter).

 ### Zr, Zi, ln R, theta
 These panels will show the dependency of impedances (real, imaginary, modulus or phase) as a function of frequency and the differences between the calculated and experimental values, something like this